authzforce/fiware/README.md

 1. Commit and push all changes
 1. Test the Dockerfile by triggering Docker build with tag name *latest-unstable* (from git branch *master*) on [authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) (*Build Settings*).
 Check the result in *Build Details*.
 1. After Docker build is OK, test the readthedocs.org HTML/PDF output by building the version *latest* from the [readthedocs.org repository](https://readthedocs.org/projects/authzforce-ce-fiware/builds/).
-1. After the readthedocs.org build is OK, create a release on Github with same tag name as the matching release of the AuthzForce [server](https://github.com/authzforce/server/releases/latest).
+1. After the readthedocs.org build is OK, create a release on Github with same tag name as the matching release of the AuthzForce [server](https://github.com/authzforce/server/releases/latest), e.g. `release-1.2.3`.
-1. Create a Docker tag in [build settings of authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) with the new release tag as *Name*, save changes and trigger the build.
+1. Create a Docker tag in [build settings of authzforce-ce-server's Docker repository](https://hub.docker.com/r/fiware/authzforce-ce-server/) with the new release tag as *Name*, e.g. `release-1.2.3`, save changes and trigger the build.
 1. Trigger readthedocs.org to fetch the new release tag by updating something in the [authzforce-ce-fiware project Settings in Admin menu](https://readthedocs.org/dashboard/authzforce-ce-fiware/edit/) such as the *Description*.
-1. In the *Versions* sub-menu of *Admin* on the readthedocs.org repository, you should now see the new tag/version.
-Check the *Active* checkbox and click *Submit*.
+1. In the *Versions* sub-menu of *Admin* on this readthedocs.org repository, you should now see the new tag/version.
+Check the *Active* checkbox next to it and click *Submit*.
 1. In the *Builds* menu on the readthedocs.org repository, select the new version and click the *Build version:* button.
 The build is triggered and added to the queue.
 Wait until the status changes to *Passed*.